CloudTestDrive/EventLabs/AppDev/container/glassfish_import.md

 ![](images/glassfish-console.png)

+To end the exercise, you can stop and remove the various artifacts you created:

-If other members of your team want to try, go to "Deployments" and click "Stop".
+Go to "Deployments" and click "Stop".

 ![](images/glassfish-stop-deployment.png)